Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

 **Title Screen**

-For the title screen, we will just duplicate the Main scene and just add UI elements such that we can select play (we will also rotate around the scene and remove some features like pause)
+For the title screen, we will just duplicate the Main scene and just add UI elements such that we can select play or quit game (we will also rotate around the scene and remove some features like pause).
+See the [first Unity 3D tutorial](https://github.com/Zeyu-Li/Unity-Tutorial-3D) to see a refresher on how it was made